Configuration

 Go to Settings -> ADC Channels page.
 There you can edit each channel’s configuration.
 Most of these settings are self-explanatory, but we will cover some details of each below.
 Here is an example water tank sensor configuration:

-Name is what is shown to the user, and key is used for things like MQTT and SignalK paths.
+Name is what is shown to the user, and key is used for API paths such as MQTT topics and SignalK paths.
+The Enabled toggle controls whether a channel is active — disable unused channels to hide them from the dashboard and exclude them from API output.

 Input Type